bpbpublications/Advanced-Penetration-Testing-with-Kali-Linux/README.md

-# Mastering Advanced Penetration Testing Using Kali Linux
+# Advanced Penetration Testing with Kali Linux
- Mastering Advanced Penetration Testing Using Kali Linux, by BPB Publications
+ Advanced Penetration Testing with Kali Linux, by BPB Publications